niplav/site/spans.md

-> Perhaps unsurprisingly, this belief is most common among the oldest age group surveyed, of those aged 55 or over — however, young people themselves also feel this way, with a majority of 18- 34-year-olds holdngi this view.
+> Perhaps unsurprisingly, this belief is most common among the oldest age group surveyed, of those aged 55 or over — however, young people themselves also feel this way, with a majority of 18- 34-year-olds holding this view.

 *—Bobby Duffy & Marion Thain, [“Do we have your attention”](./doc/psychology/attention_span/do_we_have_your_attention_duffy_thain_2022.pdf) p.
 7, 2022*

-Note that [selectiev attention mostly improves with age](./doc/psychology/attention_span/the_development_of_selective_attention_plude_et_al_1994.pdf), so the older age-groups might be comparing themselves now to the younger age groups now (as opposed to remembering back at their own attention
+Note that [selective attention mostly improves with age](./doc/psychology/attention_span/the_development_of_selective_attention_plude_et_al_1994.pdf), so the older age-groups might be comparing themselves now to the younger age groups now (as opposed to remembering back at their own attention